gregheffner/ansible-role-ubuntu-update/README.md

 # System Update Role

+## Background: Evolution from Playbook

+This role began as a simple [update.yml playbook](https://github.com/gregheffner/playbooks/blob/main/update.yml) for updating Ubuntu systems and restarting Docker containers.
+The original playbook was a single file with hardcoded tasks for:
+- Restarting all Docker containers
+- Updating all APT packages
+- Performing a distribution upgrade
+- Cleaning up unused packages

+While effective for one-off updates, the playbook had limitations:
+- Not reusable across projects
+- No configurable variables
+- No support for handlers, meta, or post-reboot scripts
+- Hardcoded logic and limited error handling

+To address these, the playbook was refactored into a robust, reusable Ansible role with:
+- Modular tasks and handlers
+- Configurable variables for all features
+- Optional Docker, reboot, and post-reboot logic
+- Safety features and best practices
+- Support for Ansible Galaxy and requirements.yml

+This evolution enables safer, more flexible, and maintainable system updates for any Ubuntu environment.

 This Ansible role handles comprehensive system updates for Ubuntu systems, including Docker container management and optional reboot functionality.

 ## Features